 You can create an XML sitemap file here.

-One must not forget that a right XML Sitemap can help you get indexed fast for just the right terms, a bad sitemap can get your site buried.
+One must not forget that a right Sitemap can help you get indexed fast for just the right terms, a bad sitemap can get your site buried.

 Go back to main content How To Optimize Content For SEO.